E-MailRelay

 The unfail-all command can be used to remove the .bad filename extension from files in the spool directory.

-The list command lists the messages in the spool directory, status provides network status information and activity statistics, and notify enables asynchronous event notification.
+The list command lists the messages in the spool directory, status provides network status information and activity statistics, and notify enables asynchronous event notification through the administation connection.

 Connection blocking